rodosdet/rodosdet/README.md

 - Able to plan, analyze, design, develop, execute and maintain manual and automated tests including determining priority for test scenarios and creating execution plans to implement these scenarios.
 - Able to identify opportunities for automation within software processes.
 - Advanced and practical knowledge of testing and implementation strategies.
-- Able to identify, report anddocument findings.
+- Able to identify, report and document findings.
 Deliver regular reports to managers and stakeholders.
 - Introduce suitable metrics for measuring test progress and evaluating product quality.

 ***